Aiyegun Tosin: Club career

-On 2 September 2019, Aiyegun joined Swiss club FC Zürich on a contract until the summer 2023.
+On 2 September 2019, Tosin joined Swiss club Zürich on a contract until the summer 2023.

+On 25 July 2023, Ligue 1 side Lorient announced the signing of Tosin on a four-year contract, for a reported fee of €4 million.

 International career

-Aiyegun was born in Nigeria to a Nigerian father and Beninese mother.
+Tosin was born in Nigeria to a Nigerian father and Beninese mother.
 He was called up to the Benin national team for a set of friendlies in March 2022.
 He debuted with Benin in a 4–0 friendly win over Liberia on 24 March 2022, scoring a goal in his debut.